|Previous College:||Pepperdine University|

 After the 2001 season, Vlasich began coaching in the club ranks and coached the Foothill Volleyball Club Men's 18-1 team.
 In the summer of 2001, Vlasich brought a team with below .500 average to over .500 and a substantial improvement at JO's leading the 18-1 program to flight brackets.
 The following summer, Vlasich coached the Foothill Boys 18-1 program into the Bronze bracket at Junior Olympics, where his team captured first place in the bronze bracket (12th overall).

 Vlasich began coaching at CMS Volleyball in 2002 under Coach Dianna Graves.
 Over the next nine seasons, Vlasich helped build a team that made significant improvements from year to year, and finished in 2010 with an overall record of 18-11 and a 3rd place finish in SCIAC.
 In 2011, Vlasich was named interim coach of the CMS Volleyball program, and guided the CMS Athenas to a 19-11 record overall with a 10-4 conference record helping CMS make the SCIAC conference playoffs.
 In 2012, Vlasich was named Head Coach for CMS and 2012 saw similar production for the CMS Volleyball program finishing with a 17-10 overall record and a tie for fourth place in the SCIAC conference with Occidental College.
-Vlasich has been an important part of the CMS Volleyball Program and enters 2013 with a young and talented roster hoping to finish at the top of the SCIAC standings once again.
+Vlasich has been an important part of the CMS Volleyball Program and in 2013 led the team to a school-record 25 wins and a berth in the NCAA Championships.

 Coach Vlasich is married to Cindi Vlasich, and they have a five-year daughter named Rylan and a two-year old daughter named Arden.
 They currently reside in Upland, California.